dcunited001/dcunited001.github.io/_posts/2018-01-18-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 > What defamation?
 Me not see nothing.
 Wut warcrimes? #HashtagMarxism

-# Detecting Unsportsmanlike Conduct in Sports, Cyber and IRL
+# Automated Detection of Unsportsmanlike Conduct in Sports

 - many of these are generic and would work with any FPS. most of these I've been imagining while playing overwatch.